 ISO 27001 Compliance Checklist

-The first thing to understand is that ISO 27001 is a set of rules and procedures rather than an exact to-do list for your specific organization.
-That’s why when we mention a checklist, it means a set of practices that will help your organization to prepare for meeting the ISO 27001 requirements.
+Firstly, it’s important to understand that ISO 27001 consists of rules and procedures rather than a precise to-do list tailored to your organization.
+Therefore, when we refer to a checklist, we mean a set of practices that will assist your organization in preparing to meet the requirements of the ISO 27001 standard.

 ISO 27001 Checklist

 Here’s our 12-step checklist:

 - Understand your organization’s needs.
 First of all, you need a clear picture of your organization’s operations and information security management systems.
 This includes understanding how the ISO 27001 framework can enhance your data protection.
 Additionally, it’s important to identify the individuals responsible for implementing these measures.

 - Define your security policy.
 A security policy gives a general overview of your security controls and how they are managed and implemented.

 - Monitor data access.
 You have to ensure that your data is not tampered with.
 That’s why you need to monitor who accesses your data, when, and from where.
 As a sub-task, monitor logins and ensure your login records are kept for further investigation.

 - Conduct security awareness training.
 Your colleagues should be trained on recognizing data security threats and how to face them to prevent your data from being compromised.

 - Implement device security measures.
 Your devices should be safe—both from physical damage and hacking.
 G Suite and Office 365 have in-built device security configurations to help you.